infimalabs/space/A15/README.md

 quantization—mapping arbitrary continuous coordinates to the nearest discrete *A15* identifier.
-While general-purpose nearest-neighbor searches in 3D can be computationally intensive, especially with complex cell boundaries (e.g., WPH), this cost is highly dependent on implementation strategy and application alignment.
+While general-purpose nearest-neighbor searches in 3D can be computationally intensive, especially with complex cell boundaries (e.g., Weaire–Phelan Honeycomb), this cost is highly dependent on implementation strategy and application alignment.
 As noted (<a href="#subsec-scaling-framework" data-reference-type="ref+Label" data-reference="subsec-scaling-framework">2.1</a>), if an application’s coordinate system is deliberately aligned with a stable *A15* scale